tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

   remains to be seen.

 * A hub does not care how many miners there are.
 The mux/cache code is only about the available ports.

-However, each miner must know the total number, as it equals the nonce stride, and have a distinct nonce start.
+* However, each miner must know the total number, as it equals the nonce stride.
+Each miner also needs a distinct nonce start.
 This means building a new .sof/.bit for each node, unless nonce_start could be set with a switch, for example.

 Caveats